Wildboar-Software/pp/README.md

 "pp-support@cs.ucl.ac.uk".
 Do not send bug reports to the pp-people discussion group. -->

+## Future Plans

+I do not plan on doing much to improve upon this ancient codebase, however, I do plan to:

+- Test it to make sure it actually works end-to-end
+  - This is a huge ordeal, since it does not come with any X.400 client software of its own.
+I will have to write this myself.
+- Create a Debian Package
+- Create a Helm Chart

+I might also try to get it building on other Linux distros, such as CentOS, Fedora, Arch, and Alpine.

 ## Why "PP"?

 I will quote an excerpt from _Implementing X.400 and X.500: The PP and Quipu